intel/intel-cmt-cat/README.md

 Please refer to README file for more details "snmp/README".

 **"tools" directory:** \
-Includes membw tool for stressing memory bandwidth with different operations
+Includes membw tool for stressing memory bandwidth with different operations.

 **"srpm" directory:** \
 Includes *.src *.rpm and *.spec files for the software package.